pkarsy/rfboot/help/Installation.md

 Just warp/cut the DTR pin to prevent connection.
 Another option is to leave the DTR pin connected and wire a 10uF capacitor between RST-GND pin in proMini.

-Finally, connect with a cable  the proMini PIN 4 and RST.

 ***The SPI intreface***